Sylvia Luke: 2023 Maui and Hawaii Island Fires

 Lt.
 Gov. Sylvia Luke prepares to fly aboard a Coast Guard C-130 to assess the fire damage and observe response efforts firsthand August 9, 2023.
 A total of 17 lives were saved from the water and 40 survivors were located ashore by Coast Guard Station Maui boat crews.

-Luke served as acting Governor during the start of the August 2023 fires on Hawaii Island and Maui.
-Luke immediately declared a state of emergency and issued an emergency proclamation which activated the National Guard and authorized expenditures for disaster relief.
+Serving as acting Governor during the start of the August 2023 fires in Maui and Hawaiʻi, Luke declared a state of emergency and issued an emergency proclamation, activating the National Guard and authorized expenditures for disaster relief.
+She would further coordinate with local groups, including Council for Native Hawaiian Advancement, Mahi Pono, the Salvation Army, the County of Maui, and the Office of Hawaiian Affairs, to set up donation and distribution sites for those affected by the Maui fires.